-A gas supplier is the party that purchases gas and supplies it to the gas user.
+A gas supplier is the party that supplies gas to the gas user and purchases the gas from a balance administrator.
 Under the Natural Gas Act, the gas supplier only supplies gas to an offtake point for which a balance administrator has been assigned balance responsibility.
 A gas supplier can also enter into an agreement with a balance administrator.